mattheww/gomill/gomill_docs/settings.rst

   Dictionary mapping strings to strings (default ``None``)

-  This specifies environment variables to be set in the player process, in addition to (or overriding) those inherited from the parent.
+  This specifies environment variables to be set in the player process, in addition to (or overriding) those inherited from its parent.

   Note that there is no special handling in this case for values which happen to be file or directory names.